pabtomas/flagbox/DOCUMENTATION.md

 and `FLAGBOX_SYMB2="s"`, mixing those two variables will hide `ls` system command).

-</br>Other environment variables are booleans.
+Other environment variables are booleans.